Previous Post – Day 9: From Rapides Enragés (Km 60) To Chute A L’Ours (Km 43)

 Just before the Park ticket office, we walked through the parking lot and noticed the sign “Parking Canoers “.
 At the office, our question about the sign got the response that canoe trippers who are shuttled to the beginning of their Coulonge river trip have their cars left here.

 I did wonder how that golf course just two kilometers up the river feels about losing its canoe trippers’ parking business since fewer canoe trippers are now leaving their vehicles up there.

 As for the Park itself, while the Chutes themselves are the obvious main attraction, there are a number of exhibits dealing with the lumber industry and forestry to put everything into historical context.
 Here is some of what we rushed through in thirty minutes.
 (You could easily spend a couple of hours taking in the falls and the exhibits.
 We saw what we could since we wouldn’t be back the next day!)

-Walking on a boardwalk which recreated the Coulonge and its logging camp locations provided us with a neat review of the river we had just spent the past eight days paddling from Lac Pomponne on down.
+Walking on a boardwalk that recreated the Coulonge and its logging camp locations provided us with a neat review of the river we had just spent the past eight days paddling from Lac Pomponne on down.

 The main attraction is definitely the chutes themselves and we hurried past all the plaques and info boards to get to them.